ptv-0/klon/README.md

 ## Changelog

+**2025-07-02**

+* New display settings for detail and video views
+ * Video preview options: Choose to show a screenshot, marquee, or thumbnail as your video's snapshot.
+ * Gamelist options: Configure your gamelists to display a description, a marquee, or nothing below the main image.
+* Minor improvements to video previews.

 **2025-06-28**

 * New color schemes: Virtual Boy-ish (inspired by the Virtual Boy, but easier on the eyes) and GBC Pastel Mix (my favorite GBC colorization palette)